-At December 31, 2019, approximately 29% of the Group's total estimated proved reserves (by volume) were undeveloped and may not be ultimately developed or produced.
+As of 31 December 2020, approximately 30% of the Group's total estimated proved reserves (by volume) were undeveloped and may not be ultimately developed or produced.
 Recovery of undeveloped reserves requires significant capital expenditures and successful drilling operations.
 The Group's reserve estimates assume it can and will make these expenditures and conduct these operations successfully.
-These assumptions may not prove to be accurate.
-The Group's reserve report at December 31, 2019 includes estimates of total future development and decommissioning costs associated with the Group's proved total reserves of approximately €35.7 billion (undiscounted, including consolidated subsidiaries and equity-accounted entities).
+These assumptions may not prove to be accurate and are subject to the risk of a structural decline in the prices of hydrocarbons due to possible long-lasting effects associated with the COVID-19 pandemic, including acceleration towards a low-carbon economy and a shift in consumers' behaviour and preferences.
+In case of a continued decline in the prices of hydrocarbon the Group may not have enough financial resources to make the necessary expenditures to recover undeveloped reserves.
+The Group's reserve report as of 31 December 2020 includes estimates of total future development and decommissioning costs associated with the Group's proved total reserves of approximately €27.7 billion (undiscounted, including consolidated subsidiaries and equity-accounted entities).
 It cannot be certain that estimated costs of the development of these reserves will prove correct, development will occur as scheduled, or the results of such development will be as estimated.
 In case of change in the Company's plans to develop those reserves, or if it is not otherwise able to successfully develop these reserves as a result of the Group's inability to fund necessary capital expenditures or otherwise, it will be required to remove the associated volumes from the Group's reported proved reserves.